bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 title: Working with Azure Application Insights in your React app
 image: 'https://unsplash.com/photos/5uTm0Z-HH7M'
 ingress: >-
-  Do you really know how your users are using your application?
+  Do you really know how your users are interacting with your application?
 Have they tried out the latest feature you just deployed to production?
-Examining your user’s behaviour and interaction can be tremendously useful - figuring out where they incur problems or halt a purchase, where in the onboarding process most people fall of, how long time they spend on certain pages, and even just where they’re located are all valuable information for the further improvement and development of your website.
+Examining your user’s behaviour and interaction can be tremendously useful - figuring out where they incur problems or halt a purchase, where in the onboarding process most people fall off, how long time they spend on certain pages, or even just where on the site they’re located, are all valuable information for the further improvement and development of your website.
 links:
   - title: 'Github: Application Insights JavaScript SDK'
     url: 'https://github.com/microsoft/ApplicationInsights-JS'